hoodiehq/hoodie/CONTRIBUTING.md

    1. If there is a breaking change, make sure that `BREAKING CHANGE:` with _exactly_ that spelling (incl. the ":") is in body of the according commit message.
 This is _very important_, better look twice :)
-   2. Make sure there are `fix: ...` or `feat: ...` commits depending on wether a bug was fixed or a feature was added. **Gotcha:** look for spaces before the prefixes of ` fix:` and ` feat:`, these get ignored by semantic-release.
+   2. Make sure there are `fix: ...` or `feat: ...` commits depending on whether a bug was fixed or a feature was added. **Gotcha:** look for spaces before the prefixes of ` fix:` and ` feat:`, these get ignored by semantic-release.
    3. Use the "Rebase and merge" button to merge the pull request.